adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Final_Report.md

 ### The Problem

 While the scenario above reads like a chapter from a science-fiction film, the critical systems holding modern society together are only one cyber attack away from complete collapse.
 These critical systems, often controlled by distributed Industrial Control Systems (ICS), generally use small, computationally limited devices to carry out day-to-day operations.
 The distributed nature of these ICS networks can make securing these networks very difficult.
-The limited computing power and real-time nature of these systems renders commonly used cyber security tools useless.
+The limited computing power and real-time nature of these systems renders commonly used cybersecurity tools useless.
 The functions of these distributed industrial systems simultaneously make them the _most important_ and the _least secure_ systems in the world.
 Given one effective cyber attack, the power grid could be down for weeks, if not months, leaving society to crumble in its wake.

 When designing an ICS system, security and functionality are _always_ competing requirements.
 When the computing power of a device is limited, any applied security measure threatens to reduce system functionality.
 While traditional methods of securing networks aren't useful in ICS networks, there are many new decentralized cryptographic security (DCS) measures that could be used to secure critical systems.
 Concepts like blockchains, hashes, digital signatures, and device fingerprinting present new and fresh possibilities for securing distributed critical systems.
 While these types of security measures are not entirely new to industrial control systems, there are a limited number of words considering the application of such security mechanisms from a system-design perspective.